FPtje/GLuaFixer/README.md

 `lint_redundantIfStatements` | Warn for nested if-statements that can be combined with `and` `lint_redundantParentheses` | Warn for unneeded parentheses around expressions.
 `lint_duplicateTableKeys` | Warn for duplicate table keys (e.g. `{a = 1, a = 2}`)
-`lint_profanity` | Warn for profanity (bitch, cock, cocks, cunt, dick, dicks, fuck, fucking, goddamnit, knob, knobs, motherfucker, nigger, niggers, niggertits, nipple, shit)
+`lint_profanity` | Warn for profanity (bitch, cock, cocks, cunt, dick, dicks, fuck, fucking, goddamnit, knob, knobs, motherfucker, nipple, shit)
 `lint_unusedVars` | Warn for variables that are never used `lint_unusedParameters` | Warn for function parameters that are never used. *NOTE:* Only has effect when `lint_unusedVars` is enabled!
 `lint_unusedLoopVars` | Warn for loop variables that are never used (`for k,v in ...`). *NOTE:* Only has effect when `lint_unusedVars` is enabled!